Look back, look around: a systematic analysis of effective predictors for new outlinks in focused Web crawling: Introduction

 \item We solve a practically relevant problem of predicting new outlinks.
 The experimental evidence shows that the DP and DN features are most informative, thus yielding the natural, minimalistic and effective set of LBLA features.
 On a more detailed level, we assist a focused crawler by deriving several scoring functions based on predictions for three targets: the link change rate, the presence of new outlinks, and the number of new outlinks on a page.

-\item We deliver a new large dataset of ten recralws, originated from a commercial focused crawler.
-In this work we include a detailed statistical analysis of the data on new outlinks.
-The dataset is openly available for research~\cite{webins2021github} together with a repository of our code and the implementation of the experiments. \end{itemize}
+\item We deliver a new large dataset of ten{\mycolor recrawls}, originated from a commercial focused crawler.
+In this work we include a detailed statistical analysis of the data on new outlinks. {\mycolor The dataset is openly available on Mendeley~\cite{webins2021data}.
+Our code is openly available on GitHub~ \cite{webins2021github}.} \end{itemize}

 The rest of this paper is organized as follows.
 An overview of related works is given in Section~\ref{sec:related_work}.
 Section~\ref{sec:dataset} explains how the dataset is obtained.
 Next, Section~\ref{sec:stat-summary} analyzes empirical summaries for new outlinks to asses their predictability.
 In Section~\ref{sec:method} we present our prediction methods including three prediction targets, the taxonomic structure of features, and learning methods.
 Section~\ref{sec:feature-predicitvity} presents the results on predictive power of features.
 In Section~\ref{sec:ordering-metrics} we propose ranking metrics for a focused crawler based on predicted emergence of new outlinks, and evaluate their performance against baselines and ground truth targets.
 Lastly, we summarize the main conclusions and suggest future research directions in Section~\ref{sec:conclusion}.